 Siemens Energy Opens Turbomachinery Lab for Decarbonization Technologies

 Siemens Energy opened a new laboratory in Redmond, WA, focused on developing and testing turbomachinery-based technologies designed to support industrial decarbonization at scale.
 It is commercializing several rotating equipment technologies to accelerate the energy transition.
-Three technologies in the early stages of commercialization are being developed at the facility: an advanced rotor hydrogen compressor, a Turbo Heater, and a rotating olefin cracker (ROC).
+Three technologies in the early stages of commercialization are being developed at the facility: an advanced rotor hydrogen compressor, a Turbo Heater, and a rotating olefins cracker (ROC).

-Rotor Hydrogen Compressor
+Advanced Rotor Hydrogen Compressor

 Utilizing turbocompressors for low-mole-weight gases like hydrogen presents several technical challenges.
 A large amount of specific work is required to achieve meaningful pressure ratios, as there is a comparatively lower pressure rise per stage relative to heavier gases, such as methane or CO2.